Instapro Design System

 Image

-Adoption Measurment
+Adoption Measurement

 As I explained earlier, we had no way to measure the adoption of the design system in different teams.
 I led this topic and shared it with different stakeholder to set some adoption metrics such as Figma statistics (by upgrading the Figma subscription to the organization plan), number of feature request, number of contributions, NPS score from the users (product designers).